mysociety/local-intelligence-hub/CONTRIBUTING.md

 # GraphQL docs

+## Getting the Apollo GraphQL extension to work

+1. Ensure the Django backend is running, by starting the "Run Mapped!" or "Django" launch configuration.
+2. Wait for the Django backend to start.
+There will be a notification in the bottom-left of VSCode that says "Your application running on port 8000 is available".
+3. Press `Cmd+Shift+P` to open the command palette, then find the `Apollo: Reload schema` command.

 ## Inserting foreign key references via `{ set: ID! }`

 E.g. when adding a source to an org